A. B. M. Ruhul Amin Howlader

-A. B. M. Ruhul Amin Howlader (born 2 March 1953) was a Jatiya Party politician and a former Jatiya Sangsad member representing the Patuakhali-1 constituency.
-Earlier he was an MP from the Barisal-6 constituency.
-Since 2020 to 2025 he had served as co-chairman of the Jatiya Party.
-In 7 July 2025 he has been expelled from the party due to breaking the party rules.
+A. B. M. Ruhul Amin Howlader (born 2 March 1953) is a Bangladeshi politician and a former Jatiya Party member of parliament.
+He represented the Barisal-6 constituency from 2009 to 2014.
+After that he twice represented Patuakhali-1.
+From 2020 to 2025, he was co-chairman of the Jatiya Party.
+On 7 July 2025, he was expelled from the party for breaking party rules.

 Early life

 Howlader was born on 2 March 1953.
 He has a B.A. degree.

 Career

-Howlader was appointed the general secretary of Jatiya Party in 2001.
+Howlader was appointed the general secretary of the Jatiya Party in 2001.
 He was elected to parliament in 2008 from Barisal-6 as a Jatiya Party candidate.
-On 10 April 2013, he was removed from the post of general secretary following a power struggle in the party.
+On 10 April 2013, he was removed as general secretary following a power struggle in the party.
 He again was elected to parliament in 2014 from Patuakhali-1.
-On 19 January 2016, he was reinstated to the post of secretary general.
+On 19 January 2016, he was reinstated as secretary general.

-Howlader served as the secretary general of Jatiya Party till 3 December 2018 when he was replaced by Mashiur Rahaman Ranga.
-Bangladesh Election Commission declared his candidacy from Patuakhali-1 for the 2018 Bangladesh general election void because he defaulted on a loan.
+Howlader was secretary general of the Jatiya Party until 3 December 2018, when he was replaced by Mashiur Rahaman Ranga.
+The Bangladesh Election Commission declared his candidacy from Patuakhali-1 for the 2018 Bangladesh general election void due to his default on a loan.

+Howlader was elected to the Patuakhali-1 seat again in 2024.